Tenant Rights Attorneys in San Francisco

 Disputes where money damages are recoverable include displacement from an eviction-controlled apartment without good cause (also known as an illegal, wrongful, and/or constructive eviction), severe landlord harassment, failure to remediate uninhabitable conditions such as pest or rodent infestations, and other situations involving egregious or bad-faith landlord conduct.
 All California tenants are entitled to safe, healthy, habitable, and peaceful living environments free from harassment, and many Bay Area tenants are entitled to the benefits of rent control and eviction control.
 If your tenancy has involved one or more of these scenarios, you may be able to recover money damages with a lease agreement lawyer

 Tenant Rights Counseling

 Whether you have an active dispute with your landlord or simply wish to better understand your rights, we are here for you.
-We offer two types of attorney consultations.
+We offer three types of attorney consultations: